Reading Lolita in Tehran: Criticism

-Nafisi's memoir of her life during the revolution and the years following caused many reactions from a wide range of perspectives—from the libertarian Reason magazine, the conservative American Enterprise, to the liberal Nation.
-Most of critics commend Nafisi's defiance of the norms of the oppressive government.
-On the other hand, others put emphasis on position and hardships of women in contemporary Iran.
-Some negative reviews, among others, appeared in the neoconservative Commentary.
+Nafisi's memoir of her life during the revolution and the years following prompted many reactions from a wide range of perspectives—from the libertarian Reason magazine, the conservative American Enterprise, to the liberal Nation.
+Most critics have commended Nafisi's defiance of the norms of the oppressive government, while others have praised the book's portrayal of the subservient position and hardships experienced by women in contemporary Iran.
+There were also some negative reviews, appearing in the neoconservative Commentary magazine, among other publications.

 Positive criticism of this readership often includes the book's depiction of great literature.
 For example, Margaret Atwood in her review in Amnesty magazine calls the reading "enthralling," while Heather Hewett of the Christian Science Monitor notes the book's "passionate defense of literature" that will "resonate with anyone who loves books, or who wants (or needs) to be reminded why books matter."
 Many comments and reviews alike note the importance of the existence of literature as a mode of refuge from tyranny and oppression, in turn giving faith to the voice of an individual.
 According to them, the influence of this book is two-fold.
 Firstly, it serves as a source of comfort for readers in hardships.
 Secondly, the book depicts the ways that literature speaks to readers according to the particularities of their circumstances and locations.

 In a critical article published in the academic journal Comparative American Studies titled 'Reading Azar Nafisi in Tehran', Head of the North American Studies Department at University of Tehran Professor Seyed Mohammad Marandi argued that "Nafisi constantly confirms what orientalist representations have regularly claimed" and argued she "has produced gross misrepresentations of Iranian society and Islam and that she uses quotes and references which are inaccurate, misleading, or even wholly invented."